 \section{Preliminaries}

-We begin by proving an extension lemma for Lipschitz function on graphs.
-Let $G=(V(G), E(G))$ be a finite unweighted graph.
+We begin by proving an extension lemma for Lipschitz functions on graphs.
+Let $G=(V(G), E(G))$ be a locally finite weighted graph.
 Let $U\subset V(G)$ be a fixed subset of vertices, and $d_G$ the shortest path metric on $G$.

 \begin{lem} Any 1-Lipschitz function $g:U\rightarrow\mathbb R$, that is, $|g(a)-g(b)|\le d_{G}(a,b)$, for $a, b\in U$, can be extended to a 1-Lipschitz function $\overline{g}:V(G)\rightarrow \mathbb R$ on $G$, that is, $|g(a)-g(b)|\le d_{G}(a,b)$, for $a, b\in V$. \end{lem}